CalebBell/chemicals/docs/developers.rst

 Continuous Integration
 ----------------------
-Travis and Appveyor are presently used.
+Github Actions is presently used.
 They test only code in the `release` branch.
 Some tests, like those that download data from the internet, are not ran by design on their platforms.
 The same goes for testing `numba` online - getting an up to date version of numba is challenging.

 Load Speed
 ----------